ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 For testing smart contracts created we can use the [Sandbox](https://github.com/ton-community/sandbox) which is installed by default in new Blueprint projects.

-At first, you need to add a special method in contract wrapper that will execute the get method and return the typed result.
+First, you need to add a special method in the contract wrapper that will execute the get method and return the typed result.
 Let's say your contract is called _Counter_ and you have already implemented the method that updates the stored number.
 Open `wrappers/Counter.ts` and add the following method:

 ```ts
 async getTotal(provider: ContractProvider) {